rebcabin/rebcabin.github.io/LambdaThePynultimateImperative002.md

 timeit(ΓΠ.Υ1(ΓΠ.fib_slow)(23))
 ```

 Without linearization, Fibonacci 500 would not complete in $10^{30}$ times the Age of the Universe.
 One way to linearize is tail recursion.
-Another way is [memoization](#memoization) (not _memorization_).
+Another way is [memoization](#memoization) (_sic:_ not _memorization_).

++++

 Tail-recursive memoization is possible but not necessary.
 A tail-recursive Fibonacci easy and blazingly fast:

 ```{code-cell} ipython3
 DEFINE('fib_iter',